Your source for creating beautiful, consistent experiences across NICENICE Experience

 What is it?

-NICE Design System is a replacement for NICE.Bootstrap.
-It’s a design system, front-end toolkit and pattern library for rapidly building modern, accessible web apps that are consistent with the NICE brand guidelines.
+NICE Experience is a replacement for NICE.Bootstrap.
+It's a front-end toolkit/pattern library and guidelines for rapidly building modern, accessible web apps that are consistent with the NICE brand guidelines.

 And all other modern browsers

 We support IE8 because of our audience - traffic to nice.org.uk as of 22/09/2016: